top of page

 'Hello Mr Lennox, its Lora here how are you?'

-Lora, I need your help in getting my yacht over to Miami.
+Lora, I need you do do something for me please.
+I need you to get my yacht over to Miami.

 'No, the yacht isn't damaged, I just need it moved to Miami.'

-I massage across my forehead but more out of habit than anything else.
+I massage across my forehead again but more out of habit than anything else.

 'Mr Lennox, can I check you're aware you've called Lancaster & Lowe and not your yacht transportation company, yes?'